 Accepting "Help!"
 Makes You A Better Caregiver

-My name is Kelsey, and I have a very hard time asking for help.
+My name is Kelsey, and I struggle with asking for help.
 Maybe you can relate?
-But as a full-time caregiver for my three kids and my mother with Alzheimer's disease, this puts me in a bad place.
+But as a full-time caregiver for my 3 kids and my mother with Alzheimer's disease, this puts me in a bad place.

 I love that popular Beatles song, "Help!"
-Even though the band didn't write it this way, the song's lyrics capture how I've been forced to ask for and accept help as a caregiver and how I'm better for it.
+Even though the band didn't write it this way, the song's lyrics capture how I've been forced to ask for and accept support as a caregiver, and how I'm better for it.

 When I was younger, so much younger than today, I never needed anybody’s help in any way

-I figured I could totally handle it when Mom moved out of her home states away to live with my family of five.
+I figured I could totally handle it when Mom moved out of her home states away to live with my family of 5.
 Right?

 But now these days are gone; I'm not so self-assured

 Wrong.
 My first humbling experience was running myself ragged, trying to drive everyone around.
-My mom no longer drives due to the disease, and I could not keep up with school pickups, errands, appointments for my mom, and all the kid and social activities.
-I finally found a private caregiver to help me with driving and it saved my sanity.
+My mom no longer drives due to the disease, and I could not keep up with school pickups, errands, appointments for my mom, all the kids, and social activities.
+I finally found a private caregiver to support me with driving, and it saved my sanity.

 Another pressure point came every evening at dinner time.
-As a mother, I'm already feeling the heat at that time with hungry faces swarming the kitchen, little people offering and pleading to help, and thinking of what to cook every night for everyone.
+As a mother, I was already feeling the heat at that time, with hungry faces swarming the kitchen, little people offering and pleading to help, and thinking of what to cook every night for everyone.

-Add in a person with dementia who doesn't cook anymore but also wants to help and keeps asking me what she can do, and I am swamped with overwhelming stress every night at 5 pm.
+Add in a person with dementia who doesn't cook anymore but also wants to pitch in and keeps asking me what she can do, and I am swamped with overwhelming stress every night at 5 pm.

 A very good point.
 I am humbled again.
-So now, if my mom offers to help or is fussing about with the dishes, I let her.
-I accept the help.
+So now, if my mom offers or fusses about with the dishes, I let her.
+I accept it.
 If it's not perfect, I let it be.
 Mom is so sweet, and I still want her to help me.

 Now I find I've changed my mind; I've opened up the doors

-So I texted a friend from church, and she immediately wrote back and said she'd be happy to check on my mom.
+So, I texted a friend from church, and she immediately wrote back, saying she'd be happy to check on my mom.
 I know - that wasn't so hard!
 Yet it felt like a big hurdle I'd gotten over.
 I was so grateful, and I brought her a thank-you treat back from my trip.

-I am getting better and better every day at accepting help.
-When someone offers to bring dinner, I try not to agonize over it and just accept it.
+I am getting better and better every day at accepting the support.
+When someone offers to bring dinner, I try not to agonize over it and simply accept.
 If someone wants to watch my kids for an evening so my husband and I can go out, I will swallow my pride and say yes.
-If my friend from church offers to pick Mom up every Friday for her exercise class, so I don't have to take her, I will say, "thank you so much."
+If my friend from church offers to pick Mom up every Friday for her exercise class, so I don't have to take her, I will say, "Thank you so much."

 And if people don't know what to do or what to offer, I'll forward them these tips for supporting caregivers by Lauren.

 It never goes unappreciated or unnoticed.
 I don't take any of the offers for granted.
-I don't begrudge others who don't or can't offer to help.
-I've been there, and I know life sometimes can be a lot.
+I don't begrudge others who are unable to or choose not to offer assistance.
+I've been there, and I know life can sometimes be overwhelming.

-I realize that I am only one person, and I need all the help I can get in this caregiving journey.
-I am so lucky to have friends and family who care so much that they want to join me in support.
+I realize that I am only one person, and I need all the support I can get.
+I am incredibly fortunate to have friends and family who care so deeply that they want to join me in support.

-If you struggle to ask for help, I am here to tell you that there is freedom, and you, too, will benefit from allowing others to assist.
+If you struggle to ask for caregiver help, I want to assure you that there is freedom, and you, too, will benefit from allowing others to assist you.

 You can shout out like John Lennon: "Help!
-I need somebody.
-Help!" and then let others relieve some of your burdens and help you care for your loved one.
+I need somebody." and then let others relieve some of your burdens in your caregiving journey.
 Tell us about your experience in the comments below, or share your story with the community.

 Join the conversation